-How have you, or are you attempting to, influence the position?
+How have you influenced, or are you attempting to influence their position?

 Engagement: Northrop Grumman is a founding Board member of IAEG and actively engaged in the organization's governance, strategy and objectives.
 Northrop Grumman representatives at the Board and Work Group levels provide strategic direction and practical solutions for achieving the goals of the organization and the work groups.